ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 #### Scientific Computing Libraries in Python
 * **Pandas:** Provides data structures (like DataFrames) and tools for data manipulation, cleaning, and analysis.
 It's essential for working with structured data in Python.
 * **NumPy:** The foundation for numerical computing in Python.
-It provides tools for working with arrays and matrices, enabling efficient mathemathical operations.
+It provides tools for working with arrays and matrices, enabling efficient mathematical operations.

 #### Visualization Libraries in Python
 * **Matplotlib:** A versatile library for creating various types of plots and charts.
 It's highly customizable and widely used for data visualization in Python.
-* **Seaborn:** Built on top of Matplotlib, Seaborn provides a higher-level interface for creating statistically informative and visually appealing plots like heatmaps, time series, and violin pilots.
+* **Seaborn:** Built on top of Matplotlib, Seaborn provides a higher-level interface for creating statistically informative and visually appealing plots like heat maps, time series, and violin pilots.

 #### Machine Learning and Deep Learning Libraries in Python
 * **Scikit-learn:** A comprehensive library for various machine learning tasks, including classification, regression, clustering, dimensionality reduction, and model selection.
 It's user-friendly and widely used for building and evaluating models.